dariusgm/stackoverflowcapstone/README.md

 # Hi!

 Welcome to my second capstone project.
 I generated predictions for job salary based on survey data from stack overflow 2020.
-You can find the analysis in notebook.ipynb.
+You can find the project definition, analysis and conclusions in **analysis.ipynb** (or analysis.html).

 If you would like to rebuild the results by yourself, I provided a `Pipfile` with the libs you need.

-The code was running on an older mac or on ubuntu - windows may not work.
+The code was tested on an older mac and on ubuntu - windows may not work.

+# Used Libraries

+* pandas: for general data manipulation
+* sklearn: for train/test split
+* plotly: for plotting
+* requests: for fetching the data
+* matplotlib: for plotting as well
+* tensorflow: for building the model (using keras api)
+* tensorflowjs: for converting the model for a web app
+* numpy: for misc statistics

+# Motivation
+Job salary is always a topic in any company.
+Finding more neutral sources for comparing salaries is a huge positive impact for next interview or salary increase meetings.

 # Fetching Repository